 - Prepare for an interview

-- How can I improve my skills
+- Consider how can I improve my skills

 Remember to look at the reason why you are changing jobs.
 If you have a further learning disability such as Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) you need to think about whether this affected your decision to find another job or to lose your job.